CAREER RECORD: 17-15-2 (.529)

-Gavin Penny enters his second season as the Husson head men’s soccer coach and fourth year on staff in 2017 with a career record of 9-7-2.
+Gavin Penny begins his third season as the Husson head men’s soccer coach and fifth year on staff in 2018.

 After the season concluded, junior goalkeeper Cody Gross earned First Team All-NAC honors and sophomore forward Miguel Caballero was listed on the Second Team, while senior defender Nic Pare was named the Senior Scholar Athlete and junior forward Josh Bellomo was tabbed for the All-Sportsmanship Team.